Skip to main content

 ocean from space.

 Satellite imagery and AI for Norwegian aquaculture.
 We help fish farms detect algal blooms before they cause damage.
+Expanding to more use cases over time.

 Built at NTNU.